Locally sourced and sustainably caught seafood in Woy Woy

 Purchased by Pat and Anne Cregan in the 70s, Woy Woy Fishermen's Wharf (WWFW) all began as a boat hire business and was the place where local fishermen would dock their boats and exchange their catches of the day.

-More than 40 years on, WWFW continues to be in the safe family hands of the Cregans, with the third generation Sam and Xanthe now steering the ship.
+More than 40 years on, WWFW continues to be in the safe hands of the Cregan family, with the third generation Sam and Xanthe now steering the ship.

 Standing in the restaurant space on a spectacular April morning, it's hard to imagine it being any different, however as Sam explains the evolution of WWFW has been a gradual one.